 This sock is available in crew length, again showing the popularity of this style.
 With a fleece lining and a cushioned bottom, these socks have a premium feel that you won’t want to take off.

-Now you have been loaded with all the information you need about the different styles and print techniques, You need to understand which style is for you.
-In truth, they are all quite similar, what is worth considering is what kind of designs you plan on doing.
+Now you have been loaded with all the information about the different styles and print techniques and how to customize socks.
+Next, you need to understand which style is for you.
+In truth, they are all quite similar,.
+What is worth considering is what kind of designs you plan on doing.
 If you are going for a bright, high contrast color, it might be worth taking the DTG socks.